Sleep Tracking Series

 The analysis involved nearly 100,000 HRV records from April to June 2025, collected from 1,199 users of wearable devices.
 Our goal?
 Understand the magnitude and direction of daily HRV changes and determine if these changes follow meaningful patterns across days of the week.

-We used the Oura HRV metric, which is calculated using several appropriate overnight sample periods using the RMSSD method.
+We used a general HRV metric, which is calculated using several appropriate overnight sample periods using the RMSSD method.

 Why Focus on Delta HRV?